Yufei-L/2019-431/DELIVERABLES/A/README.md

 **Deadline**: 2019-08-30 at 2 PM.

 Deliverable A requires you to complete two activities.
-Completion of each activity is worth 10 points.
+Completion of each activity is worth 10 points, so the maximum score is 20.

 ## Activity 1.
 Interpreting a Visualization Built in R